PatPatKittyKat/aoc2022/README.md

 The part 2 solution is similar, but with a twist.
 For each new group, we are looking at 3 lines from the filestream, not just 1 line.
 Like part 1, we only care about unique characters.
 So, every time we encounter a duplicated character on different lines in the group, we add to the `dict.Value`, which stores the frequency it appears (max 3 = adds +1 if char appears once or more per line).
 From the problem definition, we are guaranteed to only have one answer per group, so we can just calculate its value and add to a running total.
 Then reset the dictionary to reuse for the next group.

 ## Day 4: Camp Cleanup
-This one is just about overlapping ranges.
+The problem here is to determine overlapping ranges.
 It may be normal to keep a log of every covered section, and then try a .Contains on that structure, checking for matches on any.
-But this can be solved only using the given lower and upper bounds.
+But this approach will solve it with only the given lower and upper bounds.

 Essentially, if `group1.lower` < `group2.lower` AND `group1.upper` > `group2.upper`, then group2 is fully contained by group1.